remidinishanth/distributed_systems/README.md

 * Inheritance
 * Polymorphism

+#### Inheritance
 Inheritance, the concept that we can reuse features or behaviors of a class by inheriting from it.

+#### Encapsulation
 Encapsulation, we can hide and protect the data in a class.

+Encapsulation is accomplished when each object maintains a private state, inside a class.
+Other objects can not access this state directly, instead, they can only invoke a list of public functions.
+The object manages its own state via these functions and no other class can alter it unless explicitly allowed.
+In order to communicate with the object, you will need to utilize the methods provided.

+#### Polymorphism
 Polymorphism, the idea that we can write code that works for types, and their subtypes.

+Polymorphism gives us a way to use a class exactly like its parent so there is no confusion with mixing types.
+This being said, each child sub-class keeps its own functions/methods as they are.

+#### Abstraction
 Abstraction, where we can hide away implementation details only relying on a class type or an interface.

+Abstraction is an extension of encapsulation.
+It is the process of selecting data from a larger pool to show only the relevant details to the object.